-- 5.28 The assumed rates of Retail Prices Index (RPI) price inflation, in the 2009, 2011 and 2014 valuations of the NIEPS are derived using market data, allowing for the differences between yields on fixed-interest gilts and real yields on index-linked gilts.
-This is a common approach. - 5.29 An assumption is required for the assumed rates of the Consumer Prices Index (CPI), as pensions are increased by reference to CPI.
-The 2014 valuation assumes that CPI will be 1.1% a year lower than RPI (slightly higher than the 0.9% a year gap assumed for the 2009 valuation).
-Estimates of this difference vary between commentators, however a gap of 1.1% a year is within a range that might be considered reasonable. - 5.30 We note that no allowance has been made for an "inflation risk premium" which could arguably be incorporated into the assumptions (on the basis that breakeven inflation used at the 2014 valuation would, all else being equal, be expected to slightly exceed the future change in the inflation indices).
-Allowing for such an adjustment might be expected to reduce the assessed value of the liabilities by perhaps up to 5%, say.
+- 5.30 The assumed rates of Retail Prices Index (RPI) price inflation, in the 2017, 2020 and 2022 valuations of the NIEPS are derived using market data, allowing for the differences between yields on fixed-interest gilts and real yields on index-linked gilts.
+This is a common approach. - 5.31 An assumption is required for the assumed rates of the Consumer Prices Index (CPI), as pensions are increased by reference to CPI.
+The 2022 valuation assumes that CPI will be 1.0% a year lower than RPI and 0.1% a year post-2030.
+Estimates of this difference vary between commentators, however the assumed gap is within a range that might be considered a reasonable best estimate assumption of the difference between RPI and CPI. - 5.32 We note that no allowance has been made for an "inflation risk premium".
+This could arguably be incorporated into the assumptions (on the basis that breakeven inflation used at the 2022 valuation would, all else being equal, be expected to slightly exceed the future change in the inflation indices).
+Allowing for such an adjustment might be expected to reduce the assessed value of the liabilities.
+The magnitude of this potential reduction would depend on the extent to which the liabilities are hedged but could lead to a reduction in the value of liabilities by up to 5%, say.